 Please Note: Students who have a Bachelor’s or Master’s degree in a subject unrelated to nursing are only eligible for the Accelerated BSN program, not the Traditional BSN.

 Curriculum and Coursework

-Nursing courses include classroom and laboratory activities correlated with supervised clinical practice experiences.
+Nursing courses include classroom and laboratory activities alongside supervised clinical practice experiences.
 Students have the opportunity to analyze a variety of issues in professional nursing practice and health care.
-They are introduced to a basic understanding of how evidence is developed, the research process and clinical reasoning.
-Students will develop skills in managing patients from a variety of backgrounds and cultures.
+They are introduced to a basic understanding of how evidence is developed, the research process, and clinical reasoning.
+Students will develop skills in managing patients from various backgrounds and cultures.
 The program moves through the continuum of care and the spectrum of complexity in the clinical setting.